Scottsdale, Arizona Therapists

 Find a therapist in Scottsdale, Arizona that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Scottsdale to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Scottsdale to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 Scottsdale is located in Maricopa County, Arizona.
 The New York Times coined the city as “a desert version of Miami’s South Beach” due to its active nightlife and abundance of hotel social activities.
 The city’s population in 2015 was estimated to be 236,839 according to the U.S. Census Bureau and it is 31 miles long, 11.4 miles wide.
 The climate is arid.
 In 2016, the median household income was $76,543 and the poverty rate was 9.2%.
 Scottsdale Health and Mayo Clinic are the two largest employers in Scottsdale.
 Tourism and high-technology industries, such as Motorola Research, have helped Scottsdale become a prosperous city.

-The divorce rate in 2016 in Arizona was 3.4% according to the National Vital Statistic Report compared the U.S. rate of 6.9% in the same year.
+The divorce rate in 2016 in Arizona was 3.4% according to the National Vital Statistic Report compared to the U.S. rate of 6.9% in the same year.

-In May, 2018, Scottsdale’s police department teamed together with the National Alliance on Mental Illness (NAMI), Mental Health America, and various other organizations throughout the U.S. to discuss support options and bringing mental health awareness to their community in efforts to fight stigma.
-Scottsdale had a significant increase in mental health calls addressed to the police department, because people did not know who else to call.
+In May 2018, Scottsdale’s police department teamed together with the National Alliance on Mental Illness (NAMI), Mental Health America, and various other organizations throughout the U.S. to discuss support options and bring mental health awareness to their community in efforts to fight stigma.
+Scottsdale had a significant increase in mental health calls addressed to the police department because people did not know who else to call.
 The police organization felt that it was important to educate families on mental health symptoms, who to call for specific situations, and how to create a family plan if there is a crisis.
 This is a very progressive program for any American city.
 The state of Arizona, however, is the 2nd worst state in America in addressing mental health concerns, according to the nonprofit Mental Health America.
 Due to mental health disorders, some people find themselves in the legal system rather than in treatment if they are not aware of their symptoms or disorders.
-The state of Arizona had to raise their spending for the Department of Corrections in 2016 and lower their educational spending due to the increase of the mentally ill being incarcerated.
+The state of Arizona had to raise its spending for the Department of Corrections in 2016 and lower its educational spending due to the increase of the mentally ill being incarcerated.
 The lack of funding for mental health organizations can make it challenging to find help when you need it.

 Calling for support is a powerful first step during a challenging time.
 We gathered these resources to help make your decision easier for you to find the right fit in your steps to wellness.
 A helpful effort is listing all of your symptoms and concerns, so you can ensure that they are remembered during that first discussion.
 You can help narrow down your choices by answering the following questions as well: